Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 Honeysuckle

-Traditional fruits for New Year's holiday
+Traditional fruits for the New Year holiday

-Folk ways of harvesting and processing fruits
+Folk methods of harvesting and processing fruits

 Soaked fruits